mtech00/MLE-24-25/module-7-data-governance-optional/README.md

 ## Going Further

-To continue your DVC journey, consider exploring:
+To continue DVC journey, consider exploring:

 -   **DVC Studio**: A web interface for visualizing and managing experiments
 -   **DVC with CI/CD**: Integrate DVC into your continuous integration workflows